Objecting to planning proposals

 Completing the Objection to an Application for Planning Permit hardcopy form

-Forms and letters can be sent by email to [email protected] or by mail to Planning Department, City of Greater Bendigo, PO Box 733, Bendigo 3552, or dropped in at 15 Hopetoun Street, Bendigo.
+Forms and letters can be sent by email to [email protected] or by mail to Planning Department, City of Greater Bendigo, PO Box 733, Bendigo 3552.

 Your objection must include your name and address and state how you believe you will be affected by the application for it to be considered.

-Before lodging an objection, it is important that you view the associated plans and documents to understand what is being proposed.
-This can be done online or at the Hopetoun Mill office during the hours of 8.30am to 5pm.
+Before lodging an objection, it is important that you view the associated plans and documents to understand what is being proposed in our online register.

 The applicant will get a copy of the objections so they can respond to the issues raised.
 You may still object to a proposal if you are not formally notified, if you have valid grounds.